QED-DeveloperPortal/SDLC/docs/3-practices/designing.md

 # Designing

-*Exploring, shaping, and validating ideas before we build.*
+*Exploring and shaping possible solutions through rapid, testable ideas.*

-* Helps teams visualise and test ideas early, before costly development
+* Makes thinking visible — so we can test it, challenge it, and improve it
-* Improves usability, accessibility, and user satisfaction
+* Allows us to experiment without the cost of building too early
-* Encourages co-creation across disciplines (not just “design team” work)
+* Encourages fast, flexible collaboration across disciplines
-* Reduces delivery risk by catching issues early
+* Supports usability, accessibility, and clear communication
-* Turns assumptions into testable artefacts
+* Helps validate direction — then **evolve or discard** as needed

 ###  Desired outcomes vs  Anti-patterns

 ** Desired outcomes:**

-* Clear, user-centred interface and workflow concepts
+* Shared understanding of how users might interact with a solution
-* Validated prototypes or mockups that reduce rework
+* Clickable or testable prototypes grounded in real user needs
-* Consistent, accessible, and inclusive design patterns
+* Lightweight artefacts that help guide, not dictate, development
-* Team and stakeholder alignment on the intended experience
+* Opportunities for teams and users to shape design direction
-* Design decisions grounded in user research and constraints
+* Confident decisions on what to build — or what *not* to

 ** Anti-patterns:**

-* Treating design as a handoff or solo activity
+* Designs treated as final specs, not exploratory artefacts
-* “Pixel-perfect” designs created without user input
+* Overdesigned visuals that assume correctness before testing
-* Over-investing in design before validating the problem
+* “Big reveal” designs created in isolation
-* Designs that focus on aesthetics over usability
+* Treating design as ownership of a single role or team
-* Stakeholders dictating UI without context or evidence
+* Clinging to unvalidated concepts because they “look done”

 ### When we do it

-* After defining user needs and success outcomes
+* After discovery and early definition work
-* Before or during early development (iteratively)
+* Before development starts—**or in parallel with it**
-* When planning new features or flows
+* When we need to explore multiple options or approaches
-* To test multiple approaches to a problem
+* As a lightweight way to reduce risk and gather feedback
-* When usability, accessibility, or clarity are at risk
+* When introducing new flows, content, or experiences

 ### Tools & Techniques

-* Wireframes, mockups, and clickable prototypes
+* Clickable, disposable prototypes (Figma, XD, InVision)
-* Design systems and component libraries
+* Interactive mockups that simulate key flows
-* Accessibility audits and inclusive design checks
+* Co-design and sketching workshops
-* Co-design workshops with users and stakeholders
+* Design sprints and spike activities
-* Usability testing (in-person or remote)
+* Usability tests with rough prototypes
-* Journey maps, storyboards, and task flows
+* Storyboards, task flows, or experience maps
-* Figma, Adobe XD, Balsamiq, or similar tools
+* Wireframes annotated with user goals—not specs
-* “Design spikes” for high-risk or unknown features
+* Content-first or plain language design
-* UX writing, content design, and plain language testing
+* Accessibility-by-design checklists

-### 💬 Practice in Action
+### Practice in Action

-**“Ahead of a major new release, the team created clickable prototypes in Figma and invited five representative users for remote testing.
-One critical insight: users were missing a key feature because of how it was labelled.
-The team adjusted the layout and terminology, improving both usability and task completion—without writing a single line of code.”**
+**“When planning a new onboarding feature, the team ran a short design spike.
+They mocked up two rough prototypes in Figma and tested both with actual users.
+One was discarded completely.
+The other evolved through feedback into a working design the devs could easily build—without needing final artwork or pixel-perfect alignment.”**

-— Cross-functional team using **UX Prototyping**, **Co-design**, and **Lean Validation**
+ — Agile delivery team applying **Design Thinking**, **Lean UX**, and **Prototyping as Conversation**